Ksan8/wwcode-pdx/README.md

 **Type of Site:** Responsive website

+**Next steps:**
+* create specialized icons
+* finish About and Events pages
-**Next steps:** Finalize design; tweak Home Page, fill out category pages and topic pages.
+* fill out mobile pages
+* finalize overall design
+* submit to PM and PO
+* make any desired changes
+* conduct usability testing

 [this is a work in progress - check back soon for updated versions]